 - that it all has to be that way in order for the system to work.

 This sounds like a religion to me!
 The real narrative of The Autopoiesis of Architecture is to convey the weight of authority to people willing to believe.
 If it makes people feel happy and special, then this is not such a bad thing.
 Schumacher can believe whatever he likes as long as he doesn’t think other people are scum for not thinking the same.
 Except he does.
 Ref: Bad Form.

 From the first witch doctor onwards, power has been linked to creating the impression of possessing privileged knowledge about how the world works – about what rules have to be followed and how.
 Mayan priests, for example, convinced their populations that a live person had to be sacrificed every morning if the sun was to rise.
 It turned out not to be so.

 • • •

-Early on in The Autopoiesis of Architecture, Schumacher dismissed the idea that Religion was a Great Communications System on par with art, economics, politics and law and went on to formulate his loose-fit extended analogy illustrating how architecture is.
+Early on in The Autopoiesis of Architecture, Schumacher dismissed the idea that Religion was a Great Communications System on par with art, economics, politics and law and went on to formulate his loose-fit extended analogy that intends to illustrate how architecture is one.

-Back then, I didn’t understand why he felt that was a statement that needed making.
+Back then, I didn’t understand why he felt that statement needed making.
 I still don’t.
-But if Schumacher doesn’t think that Religion is one of the great functions systems of society, then I don’t think he should adopt the look, feel, argument and purpose of it to claim that Architecture is one and, by corollary, position himself as a deliverer of truth.
+But if Schumacher doesn’t think that Religion is one of the great functions systems of society, then I don’t think he should adopt the look, feel, argument and purpose of it to claim Architecture is one and, by association, present himself as a deliverer of truth.